 - Reporting on disputes and complaints to the Steering Group and input at the Management Review meetings

-- Refer any complaints that cannot be resolved by the scheme to the Steering Group to act as an independent third party for a decision, please see CCP 102 Appeals Procedure
+- Referring any complaints that cannot be resolved by the scheme to the Certification Steering Group to act as an independent third party for a decision.
+A copy of the Appeals procedure is available upon request.

 Complaints shall be dealt with in a manner that is transparent, impartial, constructive and timely.